oukaire/node-js-getting-started/README.md

-# Lab7 node-js-getting-started
+# Assignment3:landmarkz, a server for Assignment2:landmarks
 -------------------------------------------------------------------------
-Author: Onyi Ukay
+by Onyi Ukay
 Last Updated: November 5, 2017
 -------------------------------------------------------------------------